 Our employees are a critical driver of Whirlpool's global business results.
-On December 31, 2020, Whirlpool employed approximately 78,000 employees across 13 countries, with 27 percent located within the United States.
-Outside of the United States, our largest employee populations were located within Brazil, Mexico and China.
+On December 31, 2021, Whirlpool employee approximately 69,000 employees across 49 countries, with 30 percent located within the United States.
+Outside of the United States, our largest employee populations were located within Brazil and Mexico.
 We regularly monitor various key performance indicators around the human capital priorities of attracting, retaining, and engaging our global talent.
-In addition, we enable the execution of our strategic priorities by providing all employees with access to training and development opportunities to improve critical skill sets.
+In addition, we enable the execution of our strategic priorities by providing all employees with access to learning opportunities to improve critical skills, and to develop professional and leadership acumen.